Building a stronger and connected local food system. Together.

 Shared Storage

-Refrigerated, frozen, and dry storage shared by county food programs.
+Refrigeration, freezer, and dry storage space shared by county food programs.

 Logistics Support